radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Those issues are largely mitigated when (D)TLS is used as a transport method, since encryption and authorization is achieved on the (D)TLS layer.
 The issues that are not mitigated by this specification are related to the RADIUS packet format and handling, which is unchanged in this specification.

-A few remaining security considerations and notes to administrators deploying RADIUS/(D)TLS are listed below.
+A few remaining security considerations and notes to administrators deploying RadSec are listed below.

 ## RADIUS Proxies